 Testosterone is the hormone primarily responsible for a man’s sex drive, sperm production, and muscle mass.
 While women also produce testosterone, men produce it in far larger quantities.

 Testosterone can also affect your hair.
 Around 10% of the testosterone produced by the body metabolises and becomes DHT, which causes the majority of pattern hair loss in both men and women [1, 3].
 As a result, the higher your testosterone levels, the more DHT you produce.
+This is part of the theory behind the myth that masturbation causes hair loss.
 Because men produce more DHT than women, they’re at higher risk of experiencing pattern baldness.

 In women, research suggests testosterone therapy can actually enhance hair growth for those who are testosterone-deficient .
 In men, this is unlikely to be the case, but the benefits of treatment may still outweigh the risks to your hair, so it’s important to consult with your doctor if you’re concerned.